Kitware/VTK/Documentation/release/dev/improve-memory-usage-vtkGeometryFilter.md

 Initialize functions when dealing with Triangle and Quad Faces.
 Moreover, `vtkDataSet` now has a function to get the number of faces of a cell.
-Lastly, the performance of `vtkUnstructuredGrid`'s IsCellBoundary/GetCellNeighbors has been improved by reverting to an older better version, and accessing the cell array efficiently using the Visit design patter to avoid unnecessary copies.
+Lastly, the performance of `vtkUnstructuredGrid`'s IsCellBoundary/GetCellNeighbors has been improved by reverting to an older better version, and accessing the cell array efficiently using the Visit design pattern to avoid unnecessary copies.